"Finding the perfect property shouldn't be hard."

 Moodboard Exploration

-Before moving forward to high fidelity wireframes, I needed to establish a distinct brand identity based on the keywords given in the project brief: "clean, quick, and smart."
-The design also needed to include either green or blue, so i created a moodboard based off each color.
+Before moving forward to high-fidelity wireframes, I needed to establish a distinct brand identity based on the keywords given in the project brief: "clean, quick, and smart."
+The design also needed to include either green or blue, so I created a moodboard based on each color.

 I chose to follow the visual direction of the second mood board.
 While each mood board provided a unique and distinct visual identity, the second option more clearly follows the branding guidelines of “clean, quick, and smart.”